-Learning to do chores before leaving will be critical to helping you settle into the U.S. In the U.S., you will not have a maid or your mother to do your laundry or fix your bed.
+Learning to do chores before leaving will be critical to helping you settle into the U.S. In the U.S., you will not have a maid or your mother to do your laundry, fix your bed, or, even (gasp), clean your bathroom!
 Start learning to do all the things your parents or your maid does for you.
 Ideas of some things you can start to do on your own are:

 Regardless of being a man or a woman, you will thank me for advising you to learn to cook your own food.
 Ask a family member, beg your family member to teach you to cook a few dishes and even let you cook it on your own.
 Once you get to the U.S., you will not have easy access to Indian food in your workplace, restaurants or college.
 If there is Indian food available, the taste will be different.
 Take it upon yourself in India to learn at least 5-10 of your favorite dishes.
 Offer to cook meals for your family!
 This will be a good training ground for helping you be independent and feed yourself in the U.S.

 Find creative ways to learn how to budget money before leaving India.
 If you are working before going to the U.S., work out your budget and realize how much of your expenses go toward different living expenses (electricity, mobile and Internet bills, rent, petrol/gas, car payments, etc.).
 If you are a student or are not working, ask your parents to help you understand how they budget household funds.
 These real life financial lessons will help you in ways you will appreciate when you are living in the U.S.